Director of the Australian War Memorial, Dr Brendan Nelson

 Over 140,000 school children visit the Memorial a year, during the centenary, each child will write their name and school on a wooden cross.
 These crosses will then be placed on the graves of First World War Australian soldiers throughout Europe.

 One project we are currently working on is a travelling exhibition for the First World War.
 This exhibition will travel to regional communities across the country to share the stories of our First World War soldiers.
-This will be done through the use of collection items, projections of photos onto community buildings, and the display of a Mark IV tank and Mephisto tank, the only German tank of its type left in the world.
+This will be done through the use of collection items, projections of photos onto community buildings, and, potentially, the display of large technology items.
 The exhibition will have a focus on the Western Front and in particular the battle of Passchendaele.
-We will also be conducting an ‘Antiques Roadshow’ type program where people can bring in their memorabilia and have it analysed by our curators.
-This exhibition will travel from the either the end of 2015 or early 2016.
+The exhibition will begin travelling from the end of 2015 or early 2016.

 What we do through the centenary is incredibly important as it links our past with our future.
 The sacrifices of the past reflect who we were then, who we are today, and who we want to be for the future.